 I’ve got a chapbook being released through bird, buried press!
 The launch is this Saturday. (event link) It’s a selection from The Cyborg Anthology, which I’m still submitting to publishers.
 The chapbook will be available for purchase through the bird, buried press Etsy page.
 UPDATE: Some photos from the launch (below) and click here for … Continue reading Our Cyborg History

 During my stint as a youth minister, we played an ongoing RPG where the teens were brought-back-to-life saints.
 I finally got around to compiling and editing so I can share it online.
 The Saint Clones RPG: A nefarious cleric has used ancient DNA to bring long-dead saints back to life.
-Since this process would be … Continue reading Table-top RPG for Youth Groups
+Since this process would be … Continue reading Saint Clones RPG

 The kids and I invented a magic school that exists in our house.
 I’m working on a larger project about the school, which I’ll share here when it’s done.
 In the meantime… Click here to take the sorting quiz.